organicunity/chalkies.github.io/index.md

 * Resources, skillshares

 Your post must not include anything:
-* racist, sexist, homophobic, transphobic, ageist, etc
+* racist, sexist, homophobic, transphobic, ageist, ableist, etc
 * promoting destructive technologies like bitcoin
 * far away from the bay area, without some local aspect or relationship
 * inaccessible to blind users - please transcribe or caption all images